zodac-personal/home_theatre/README.md

 ## Homarr

 On initial start, you'll be asked to create an admin user.
-You won't be able to log in with this user until you change the following environment
+You won't be able to log in with this user unless you change the following environment
 variable:

 ```